BushmanLab/chiva/README.md

 `chiva run configs/HIV_test.config.hml`

-# Processing Details
+# Processing Overview

-This section describes the details of each step in the processing pipeline
+This section provides an overview of each step in the processing pipeline.

 ## Demultiplexing